The Relationship Between Experimentation and Personalization for Customer Experience Optimization

 As you experiment and personalize your content for different audience segments, you will undoubtedly learn new things about what works and what doesn't.
 Be sure to take these learnings into account as you move on to creating content for new segments.

-By repeating the previous steps with the new information you've gathered, you'll be able to create even more effective experimentation and personalization strategy that will help you better connect with your audience.
+By repeating the previous steps with the new information you've gathered, you'll be able to create an even more effective experimentation and personalization strategy that will help you better connect with your audience.

 Adopt an Experimentation Mentality to Your Personalization Campaigns